Space Forge: ForgeStar

 ForgeStar is an on-orbit manufacturing satellite platform leveraging microgravity in the production of semi-conductors and pharmaceuticals.
 Each vehicle will consist of an orbital module and a microgravity capsule, operating at an altitude of 300 miles for a period of one to six months.
 The company aims for each satellite to be able to return from space, enable its refurbishment, and then for it to be returned to service on-orbit.

 ForgeStar-0 was to be the first Welsh-built satellite and was launched by Virgin Orbit on its inaugural mission from Newquay Airport (Spaceport Cornwall), on the first ever satellite launches from the United Kingdom.
 This first satellite was not designed to survive reentry but was to act as a prototype to validate on-orbit manufacturing capabilities, testing the deployment of a low cost return technology.
 As part of this first mission, the company was to work in partnership with US based Cosmic Shielding, to test the survivability of a new composite radiation shield material known as "Plasteel".
 Monitoring of the material was to be provided by on board cameras.
 As ForgeStar-0 would return from orbit, Lumi Space was planned to trial laser tracking technology to monitor the satellite's descent through the atmosphere.

 ForgeStar-0 launched on 9 January 2023 from Spaceport Cornwall.
 The launching rocket was the LauncherOne of Virgin Orbit.
 The launch ended in failure and ForgeStar-0 did not achieve orbit.

-ForgeStar-1 will be four times larger than ForgeStar-0 and will be the first of Space Forge's satellites to be designed for reentry, returning from orbit to Earth off the coast of the United Kingdom.
-ForgeStar-1, planned to launch in late 2025, was launched on 24 June 2025 by the Falcon 9 rideshare mission Transporter-14.
+ForgeStar-1 was launched on 23 June 2025 by the SpaceX Falcon 9 rideshare mission Transporter-14.
+It has successfully activated its furnace at 1000°C, producing plasma and marking a further advance toward the manufacture of high performance semiconductors.
+The satellite is between 10 and 11 times larger than ForgeStar-0 and has been set for a safe, planned, orbital termination, meaning that it will not return to Earth.

 ForgeStar-2 will be larger still, and will aim to produce materials with a value exceeding the cost of the launch.
 The company hopes to maintain a cadence of 10–12 flights a year.